Universal Architectural Styles every Architect should know

 10. The Coastal

 By appreciating these stylistic differences, you can select the best home plans that best fit your family.
-Regardless of whether you will choose between the Craftsman home style plans or a more modern design, or just in-between, your place will be always what you will be calling: “Feeling Home”!
+Regardless of whether you will choose between the Craftsman home style plans or a more modern design, or just in-between, your place will always be what you will call: “Feeling Home”!

 References in this article: